trainerkelly/jp-wordapp/README.md

-# jp-wordapp-v1.0.0
+# jp-wordapp
 An app for benkyouing the nihongoz, specifically vocabulary.

 # About
-Version 1.0.0 of my word app for studying Japanese vocabulary in a fun, quick, and efficent way.
+Version 1.1.1 of my word app for studying Japanese vocabulary in a fun, quick, and efficent way.

 The concept is based on RealKana by HooLogic.